nadl40/mbnz-release/README.md

 ./discogs.pl --url DiscogsAlbumUrl
 ```

-There will be number of displays to stdout and at the end, your default browser should open Musicbrainz release add form.
+There will be a number of displays to stdout and at the end, your default browser should open Musicbrainz release add form.
 You might have to provide userid/pass as I did not automate.

 Discogs release must be of a good quality, it needs to provide composer and artist per tracks.
 Also the formatting of main wok and movement must adhere to latest guidelines.
 For example, this is an example of a good release: